 Clinical Pastoral Education Center

-Elements distinctive in St. Mary’s CPE program:
+Elements distinctive to St. Mary’s CPE program

-Training in Ministry:
+Training in Ministry

-- Meaning, forgiveness, relatedness, and hopelessness pain
+- Meaning, forgiveness, relatedness, hopelessness and pain

 - Dealing with suffering, loss, grief, change or discouragement